 Section 10-3.
 Holiday Pay and Eligibility.
-If a holiday is observed on a day which is a regular workday for an employee and if they is permitted to be off that day due to the holiday, they shall be paid for the number of hours they would have worked in a normal work shift at their regular straight time rate provided they works at least 50% of the regularly scheduled workday immediately preceding the holiday and immediately following the holiday, unless the employee is on approved paid leave for at least 50% of both days.
+For forty-hour employees if a holiday is observed on a day which is a regular workday for an employee and if they are permitted to be off that day due to the holiday, they shall be paid for the number of hours they would have worked in a normal work shift at their regular straight time rate provided they worked at least 50% of the regularly scheduled workday immediately preceding the holiday and immediately following the holiday, unless the employee is on approved paid leave for at least 50% of both days.

-If the holiday occurs on a day which is a regularly scheduled day off for the fifty-six (56) hour employee, they will receive additional pay for that workweek equal to one-half of the employees' shift.
-For an forty (40) hour employee, if the holiday falls (or is observed on a regularly scheduled day off), they will have the option of receiving compensatory time or pay equal to one normal work shift not to exceed ten hours.
+For a forty (40) hour employee, if the holiday falls (or is observed on a regularly scheduled day off), they will be paid equal to one normal work shift not to exceed ten hours.
 Employees hired on or after April 1, 2011 shall not be eligible to receive Holiday Pay as described in this section (10.3) for holidays that occur on a day which is their regularly scheduled day off.